Trash & Recycling

 To guarantee collection, place materials curbside the night before.

-If your scheduled collection day falls on a holiday, your trash and recycling will be picked up the next day, unless otherwise noted.
+During weeks where a collection day falls on a holiday, trash and recycling collection will be delayed one day for both zones, unless otherwise noted.

 Bulk trash is picked up on the third Monday (Zone 1) or third Tuesday (Zone 2) of each month, depending on your scheduled pick-up day.
-To guarantee collection, place materials curbside the night before, along with the Township-provided toter cart.
+To guarantee collection, place materials curbside the night before, along with the Township-provided Toter cart.
 A maximum of two items per month are allowed from each household.
+Some items require preparation; see the table below.

 **Televisions, Computer Components and Electronics are not permitted to be disposed of with household trash, per a State law effective January 24, 2013.
 Please see related E-Waste information on the Household Hazardous Waste page.